-

 What are the principal administrative obligations of a taxpayer, i.e. regarding the filing of tax returns and the maintenance of records?

-The Maldives has a self-assessment tax system, and both the corporate entities and Individuals are required to prepare and file their tax returns electronically via the Maldives Inland Revenue Authority (“MIRA”)’s online portal (MIRA Connect Portal).
+The Maldives has a self-assessment tax system, and both the corporate entities and Individuals are required to prepare and file their tax returns electronically via the Maldives Inland Revenue Authority (“MIRA”)’s online portal (“MIRA Connect”).

-Taxpayers must maintain all accounting records and supporting documents for a period of five years following the end of the taxable period and they should be readily accessible to MIRA officials upon request.
+Taxpayers are required to maintain all accounting records and supporting documents for a minimum period of five years from the end of the taxable period, unless otherwise instructed by MIRA to retain them for a longer duration.
+The records must be readily accessible to MIRA officials upon request.

 -